 Beach campground and Broad Cove campground.

-The Ingonish area is a full service area with a bank, a liquor store, grocery store, 2 gas stations, hardware store and a taxi service.
+The Ingonish area is a full service area with a bank, a liquor store, grocery store, restaurants, accommodations, gas stations, and a hardware store.
 There are also a couple of artisan shops to visit.
-Check out their brochures in the VIC at the entrance to the park.
+Check out brochures for local businesses in the VIC at the entrance to the park.

 If you are continuing clockwise then Baddeck is your next stop on the trail.